Overview

 In addition to his work in computer security, he spent several years as a Senior Fellow at the San Diego Supercomputer Center working in areas of high-performance computing, compilers, and code optimization.

-He is editor-in-chief of IEEE Security & Privacy; member of the DARPA Information Science and Technology (ISAT) Study Group; a member of the Distinguished Expert Review Panel for the NSA Annual Best Scientific Cybersecurity Paper Competition; an ACSA Senior Fellow; a steering committee member and past general chair of the New Security Paradigms Workshop; a steering committee member and past program co-chair of the Workshop on Cyber Security Experimentation and Test (CSET); past chair of the IEEE Computer Society Technical Committee on Security & Privacy; and is a steering committee member and past general chair for the 2015 IEEE Symposium on Security and Privacy, the flagship conference for computer security research.
+He is editor-in-chief of IEEE Security & Privacy; a member of the National Academies Forum on Cyber Resilience; a member of the Distinguished Expert Review Panel for the NSA Annual Best Scientific Cybersecurity Paper Competition; a member of the DARPA Information Science and Technology (ISAT) Study Group; an ACSA Senior Fellow; a steering committee member and past general chair of the New Security Paradigms Workshop; a steering committee member and past program co-chair of the Workshop on Cyber Security Experimentation and Test (CSET); past chair of the IEEE Computer Society Technical Committee on Security & Privacy; and is a steering committee member and past general chair for the 2015 IEEE Symposium on Security and Privacy, the flagship conference for computer security research.
 He is an ACM Distinguished Member.

 Contact